 The 1928 addition is also of less significance than the earlier corner building.
 It has also undergone significant change and its location to the north in Harris Street remove it from the important visual setting of the intersection.
-The most significant part of this section of the building is the façade but that is limited by the various changes that have taken place.
+The most significant part of this section of the building is the façade but that is limited by the various changes that have taken place such as the infilling of the former loading docks, relocation of entry doors to the building and the replacement of shopfronts, windows and the street awning.